-- Large database systems (and modern SSDs) use several storage units to: - Enable several pieces of data to be fetched in parallel. - Increase the total rate of data from disk. - Systems of several disks are often arranged in so-called RAID systems, with various levels of error resilience. - Even in systems with this kind of parallelism, the time used for accessing data is often the performance bottleneck.
+- Many database systems use several disks to - Enable several pieces of data to be fetched in parallel. - Increase the total rate of data from disk. - Systems of several disks are often arranged in so-called RAID systems, with various levels of error resilience. - Even in systems with many disks, the time used for accessing them is usually the performance bottleneck.